YoussefArtib/GameOfLife/README.md

 ```console
 $ ./build.sh
 ```
-To run the C verion:
+To run the C version:
 ```console
 $ ./golc
 ```